Jai-173/future-campus/README.md

 # future-campus
-an online collegeg predicton web app made using MERN
+an online college predicton web app made using MERN